Tuesday, May 26Colorado Business & Community

 Walk into almost any local restaurant, gym, or salon and you'll hear a version of the same frustration: "We can't compete with the chains.
 They're everywhere."
 It sounds like a budget problem.
 It isn't.
 Chains don't win because they're better.
 They win because they're already familiar when the decision gets made.
 And by the time a new resident is looking for a place to become a regular, that decision is closer to finished than most local business owners realize.
 The Game Is Habit, Not Discovery Most local businesses think customers find them when they need them.
 Search for a coffee shop, pick one, maybe come back.
 That's not how it works.
 Oxford University and WPP Media's research across 1.2 million consumer purchase journeys found that 84% of purchase decisions are driven b...

-Articles, Communities, Greenwood Village, Home & Design
+Articles, Communities, Home & Design

 Business Growth

-5 Roofers Worth Knowing in Greenwood Village
+5 Local Roofers Worth Knowing Before The Storm Hits

-5 Roofers Worth Knowing in Greenwood Village
+5 Local Roofers Worth Knowing Before The Storm Hits

-Greenwood Village, Greenwood Village Trusted Business, Local Business Spotlight
+Local Business Spotlight

 You Don’t Need More Market.
 You Need to Own One.